twilio/voice-quickstart-android/README.md

 > NOTE: These sample applications use the Programmable Voice Android SDK 2.x APIs.
+If you are using 2.x, we highly recommend planning your migration to 3.0.
+Version 2.x is now deprecated and will only receive fixes for critical and security related issues.
-For examples using our 3.x APIs, please see the [master](https://github.com/twilio/voice-quickstart-android) branch.
+Support for 2.x will cease 1/1/2020.
+For examples using our 3.x APIs, please see the [master](https://github.com/twilio/voice-quickstart-android) branch and follow our [migration guide](https://github.com/twilio/voice-quickstart-android/blob/3.x/Docs/migration-guide-2.x-3.x.md) to update your applications.

 # Twilio Voice Quickstart for Android